aish-tiw/iris-classifier/README.md

-# Iris Classifier (Decision Tree & KNN)
+# Iris Classifier (Decision Tree)

 ## Overview
-This project implements a simple machine learning pipeline on the classic Iris dataset.
+End‑to‑end ML example from Digital Marketing Mastery Module → builds a decision‑tree classifier on the classic Iris dataset using scikit‑learn.
-It trains and evaluates a **Decision Tree Classifier** (with GridSearchCV for hyperparameter tuning) and a **K-Nearest Neighbors Classifier**.
-The script saves both the **confusion matrix (PNG)** and the **trained model (.joblib)** into the `outputs/` folder.

-This repository is structured for reproducibility and assessment purposes.

 ## Quick Start